 - Note that the Pass may not offer as much savings for those who are eligible for concessions (e.g., seniors, EU citizens under 26, young children) as they may get reduced entrance fees at some attractions and some sites grant free admission.
 Many museums in Paris grant free admission to younger children, particularly children under age 12.
 So if you are traveling with those who qualify for reduced entry fees, check out the prices before buying a Paris Pass.

-- If you are considering a 3 Day Paris Pass, note that the 3 Day Paris Pass only comes with a 2 Day Paris Museum Pass.
-I’d recommend considering the 4 Day Paris Pass instead which is a much better value.
+- If you are considering a 2 or 3 Day Paris Passes, note that these do not come with a Paris Museum Pass.
+In some cases, the 4 Day Paris Pass which does include the Paris Museum Pass might make more sense, depending on your itinerary.

 - Remember that once you first use the pass, the time begins and it is only good for the next 2, 3, 4, or 6 consecutive days.
 When we had the pass, we thought about our days in Paris as either Pass days (focused on Pass attractions) or non-Pass days (focused on free things and attractions not covered by the pass).

-- The Paris Passes for children and teens do not include a Paris Museum Pass as they get free entry into almost all of Paris’s museums and monuments if accompanied by an adult.
+- The Paris Pass for children does not include a Paris Museum Pass as they get free entry into almost all of Paris’s museums and monuments if accompanied by an adult.
 Teens should carry a photo ID showing their birthdate as proof may be required to get free entry or receive age-related discounts.

 - Try to begin using your Paris Pass on the morning of the first day you want to start using it so you can the get the most of it!
 Remember that once you first use the pass, the time begins and it is only valid for the next XX consecutive days.
 So if you have a 2 day pass and start using it on Monday (whether it is 8am or 8pm), it will be good for Monday and Tuesday only.